 Option 001, Analog Recorder Out.
-Recorder Output is a filtered analog output that can be used for various purposes.
+Recorder Output is a calibrated filtered analog output.
 The output provides an accurate scaled voltage representing power level of the signal.
 The output is linear (not log dB) and can be scaled.
 When enabled, Recorder Out uses the same SMB port used by Trigger Out making the port unavailable for triggering use.
-Trigger in is not affected.
+Requires setup using multiple SCPI commands.

-Output filter bandwidth Average Detector mode: 0.001 Hz to 32 Hz (settable) output inter bandwidth Normal Detector mode: 0.001 Hz to 81 Hz (settable) Output range 0 to 1 Volt into 1,000 Ohms.
-Note: Potential of 2.5 Volts when set as Output range Recorder Out; or 5 Volts when used as Trigger Output Output impedance 1 k Ohms Resolution +/- 25 μV DC Offset 0 to 5 mV Scale Linear Connector SMB Male (shared with Trigger Out and Wideband Video Out)
+Output filter bandwidth Average Detector mode: 0.001 Hz to 32 Hz (settable) Normal Detector mode: 0.001 Hz to 81 Hz (settable)

+Output range 0 to 1 Volt into 1,000 Ohms.
+Note: Potential of 2.5 Volts when set as Recorder Out; or 5 Volts when used as Trigger Output

+Output impedance 1 k Ohms

+Resolution +/- 25 μV

+DC Offset 0 to 5 mV

+Scale Linear

+Connector SMB Male (shared with Trigger Out and Wideband Video Out)